GuangzheWen/web-softwaretools-plain/report/Features.md

 **Discuss:**

 In the user survey, it was found that the user login function is necessary, but it is not necessary to only be able to log in and then see the website information.
 Having an account would make transactions more trustworthy and reliable, but if users just want to have a casual look, the login function should lie quietly to the side and not interfere with other actions.

+**User feedback:**

+Questions:

+1. What do you think the feature is?
+2. Do you think you can quickly understand the function of this feature？
+3. Do you think you need some comments when using this feature?
+4. Do you think this feature gives you feedback on every step you take？
+5. What do you dislike about this feature?

+Answers: